 The goal of our programme is to train you to become a research leader in data science and artificial intelligence.
 To work in this field, you need to understand both theory and practice as well as have breadth across systems, methodology and theory.
 We see this area as a confluence of ideas from machine learning, statistics, optimization, automated reasoning, systems, databases, algorithms, natural language processing, computer vision, and speech processing.
 You will specialize in a particular area in your PhD, but you will also receive broad training across these fields so that you can speak the language of collaborators from other areas.

 Read more about the course below or learn about studying at Edinburgh.

 This year also consists of:

 To get an idea of the range of projects that you could work on, here are examples of current research in the Centre.
-A supervisor from our team will guide you through your work.
+Your supervisor (from our large supervisory team) will guide you through your work.
 Additionally, you will be able to talk to fellow students about your work through our weekly tea and research groups.
 You will also receive feedback from our external partners at annual workshops.